kyle-ngyn/League-of-Legends-Build-Finder/README.md

 Then, the program will open the player's OP.GG profile in the user's default web browser.

-Please note that it only scrapes information from the top 3 players on OP.GG.
-The way to retrieve information from players below the top 3 changes frequently enough that I decided to not keep updating the program for it.
+Please note that this tool was developed for **ARAM**.
+Champion builds are dependent on matchups, elos, and regions, so use for ranked at your own risk.

 ## Notes